Mike Anwuri

 Michael Eleonu Anwuri (born 24 October 1954) was the Commissioner of Power in the Executive Council of Rivers State.
 He was appointed to the position in 2015 by Governor Ezenwo Nyesom Wike.
-He died 3 June 2020.
+He died on 3 June 2020.

 Early life and education

-Born in Ndele in Emohua local government area, Anwuri is a 1977 Mathematics and Computer Science graduate.
+Born in Ndele, Emohua local government area, Anwuri is a 1977 mathematics and computer science graduate.
 He holds a Master of Business Administration in Finance, as well as a Postgraduate Diploma degree in Computer Science.

 Career

 He joined the Wike Executive Council as Commissioner of Power in December 2015.